-During a community pharmacy assessment, a College practice advisor reviews the pharmacy’s operations.
-The assessment is designed to ensure the pharmacy is adhering to operational standards and has the proper processes and procedures in place.
+During a community pharmacy assessment, a College operations advisor reviews the pharmacy’s operations.
+The assessment is designed to ensure the pharmacy is adhering to operations standards and has the proper processes and procedures in place.
 All pharmacies undergo routine assessments every one to four years, depending on the activities performed at the pharmacy and the risk of harm those activities pose to the public.

-The College also evaluates pharmacy professionals working in the pharmacy.
-For details on this program, visit Practice Assessments or view the Pharmacist Practice Assessment Criteria or the Pharmacy Technician Practice Assessment Criteria.
+Evaluations of pharmacy professionals working in a pharmacy occurs via a separate and distinct process.
+For details on this program, visit Practice Assessments page on the College website or view the Pharmacist Practice Assessment Criteria or the Pharmacy Technician Practice Assessment Criteria.

 All community pharmacies undergo routine assessments every one to four years, depending on the activities performed at the pharmacy and the risk of harm those activities pose to the public.
 For example, a pharmacy dispensing methadone or doing sterile compounding will be assessed more often than a pharmacy where those activities aren’t occurring.